Agustin-Vidal-Holberton/holbertonschool-low_level_programming/functions_nested_loops/README.md

-This README file will lists the programs that are on the project C-Funtions, nested loops
-0-putchar: This program will print _putchar followed by a new line
+This README file will lists the programs that are on the project C-Funtions, nested loops 0-putchar.c: This program will print _putchar followed by a new line 1-alphabet.c: This program will print the alphabet in lowercase, followed by a new line